Strange-Philip/simple_floating_bottom_nav_bar/README.md

 # ✨ Simple Floating Bottom Navigation Bar

-Fully customizable floating bottom navigation package for flutter.
+Fully customizable Simple floating bottom navigation bar package for flutter.

 ## 🎮 How To Use